Motor Neurone Disease Clinical Pathways and Referral Network

 Bereavement Support

-Positive diagnosis of Motor Neurone Disease.
+A confirmed diagnosis of Motor Neurone Disease.

 When someone is diagnosed with MND they may take time to adjust and come back with questions some time after.